simplesamlphp/simplesamlphp/docs/simplesamlphp-install.md

 ### Check your PHP environment

-At the bottom of the installation page there are some green lights.
+At the bottom of the admin page there are some green lights.
 SimpleSAMLphp runs some tests to see whether the required and recommended prerequisites are met.
 If any of the lights are red, you may have to install some PHP extensions or external PHP packages (e.g. you need the PHP LDAP extension to use the LDAP authentication module).